 Riding a motorcycle is an enthralling experience.
 But unlike other automobile drivers, motorcycle riders are exposed to greater dangers.
 Because motorcycles do not provide the extent of protection like a car, motorcyclists are more prone to suffering severe injuries.
-This means if you were or will be in a motorcycle accident you would likely be burdened with extensive medical bills and may miss out on time at work.
-Recovering from injuries and getting back on the road can be a harrowing experience.
+This means if you were or will be in a motorcycle accident, you would likely be burdened with extensive medical bills and may miss out on time at work.
+In addition, recovering from injuries and getting back on the road can be a harrowing experience.
 Therefore, you must know your legal rights and remedies available at your dispense if you are involved in a motorcycle accident.
-Because insurance laws differ for motorcycles as compared to other automobiles, hiring a motorcycle accident lawyer is the best way to navigate the legal landscape.
+Because insurance laws differ for motorcycles compared to other automobiles, hiring a motorcycle accident lawyer is the best way to navigate the legal landscape.

 Motorcyclists in most states are required to have a separate endorsement in addition to the license to ride a motorcycle.
 Most motorcyclists are unaware of the fact and ride illegally.
 They come to know of the fact when they are involved in a motorcycle accident.
-This means that the riders will be considered to be at least partially at fault for the accident even if the other party was entirely responsible for the accident.
+This means that the riders will be considered to be at least partially at fault for the accident, even if the other party was entirely responsible for the accident.
 If you do not have the endorsement, it can hurt your claim and the amount of compensation that you expect to recover.

-For you to recover the compensation for your injuries, you must be able to prove that the other party was liable for the damages you incurred.
+To recover the compensation for your injuries, you must be able to prove that the other party was liable for the damages you incurred.
 Two situations can arise when trying to prove the liability of the party at fault:

 If you were in an accident where the driver of a car or truck behaved unreasonably and caused you injuries and damage, then you have the right to take them to court and demand compensation for your injuries.